"Oct. 24, 2012 -- One of the oldest and cheapest drugs around may be highly effective against colon cancer, a new study shows.

 COMMON BRAND NAME(S): Eloxatin

 WARNING: Oxaliplatin may rarely cause a severe (possibly fatal) allergic reaction within minutes after a dose.
-Tell your doctor immediately if you develop any signs of an allergic reaction (e.g., rash, itching, swelling, trouble breathing, dizziness).
+Get medical help right away if you develop any signs of an allergic reaction (such as rash, itching, swelling, trouble breathing, swelling of throat, dizziness).

 USES: This medication is used to treat advanced cancer of the colon and rectum.
 Oxaliplatin is a chemotherapy drug that contains platinum.
 It is used in combination with other medications to slow or stop cancer cell growth.